-- 22. Fireworks/Explosives The possession or use of fireworks, explosives and/or incendiary devices on school property is prohibited. - 23.
-Forgery/Cheating (Academic Dishonesty) Intentionally using another person's work as their own, or engaging in unauthorized use of material, information, notes, study aids, technology devices or communication during an academic exercise is prohibited.
-Students may not make, alter, or possess a document that the student knows to be false or forged.
-Students may not claim the work of others as their own - 24.
-Inappropriate Sexual Behavior Inappropriate sexual behaviors are prohibited. - 25.
+- 15. Fireworks/Explosives The possession or use of fireworks, explosives and/or incendiary devices on school property is prohibited. - 16.
+Inappropriate Display of Affection Inappropriate, consensual verbal and/or physical gestures or signs of affection are prohibited.
+Schools may define and teach students what is acceptable and appropriate aligned with developmental stages. - 17.
+Inappropriate Sexual Behavior Inappropriate sexual behaviors are prohibited.
+The possession and/or display of pornography, and/or indecent exposure is prohibited. - 18.
 Internet/Email or Network/Computer Misuse (Technology Violation) Students are required to use school computers, school or district networks, and the internet system in an appropriate manner.
-Inappropriate use of computers, school or district networks, internet, email, ASD equipment used in ASD facilities, or at/for ASD events, is prohibited.
-Inappropriate use may include, but is not limited to, the following: - Accessing, sending or displaying offensive messages or pictures - Using obscene language - Harassing, demeaning, defaming, insulting, threatening or attacking others - Violating copyright laws - Using another's password, impersonating another person - Trespassing in another's folders, work or files - Deliberately damaging hardware or software - Employing the ASD or school network for commercial purposes - Using district computers for illegal activities - Plagiarism (claiming work done by someone else as one's own) Violations may result in a loss of computer, network, and email privileges, withdrawal from or failing computer-related class(es), as well as other disciplinary or legal action including recommendation for suspension and/or expulsion. - Littering Leaving or discarding trash anywhere except in an appropriate receptacle is prohibited. - 27.
-Obscenity/Profanity (Abusive or Inappropriate - Language) Students are to use discretion in their choice of language.
-Profane or inappropriate language or gestures are prohibited.
-Prohibited language includes spoken or written profanities and obscene or sexual messages (implicit or explicit). - 28.
-Physical Aggression Intentional physical contact where injury may occur is prohibited. - 29.
-Prohibited Organizations and Groups - a.
-Groups that start, advocate, or promote activities that threaten the safety or well being of persons or property at school or at school activities and/or are determined to be detrimental to the educational program of the school are prohibited.
-Apparel, jew-
+Inappropriate use of computers, school or district networks, internet, email, ASD equipment used in ASD facilities, or at/for

+ASD events, is prohibited.
+Inappropriate use may include, but is not limited to, the following:

+- · Accessing, sending or displaying offensive messages or pictures - Using obscene language - Harassing, demeaning, defaming, insulting, threatening or attacking others - Violating copyright laws - Using another's password, impersonating another person - Trespassing in another's folders, work or files - Deliberately damaging hardware or software - · Employing the ASD or school network for commercial purposes - Using district computers for illegal activities - Plagiarism (claiming work done by someone else as one's own) - Recording others participating in a prohibited activity (Ex. fighting)

+Violations may result in a loss of computer, network, and email privileges, withdrawal from or failing computer-related class(es), as well as other disciplinary or legal action including recommendation for suspension and/or expulsion.
+Schools may define appropriate use of technology and have school specific guidelines that students must follow

+- 19. Inappropriate Location or Out of Bounds Area To maintain a safe learning environment, all students must stay within the designated learning or activity area.
+Leaving an area or classroom without a staff's permission and knowledge is unsafe and is prohibited. - 20.
+Inappropriate or Abusive Language Students are responsible for using language that contributes to a positive, safe and productive learning environment for all.
+Harmful verbal or written language/ messages that are disruptive to the learning environment or school community are prohibited. - 21.
+Lying or False Information Students must be truthful and honest with school staff.
+Students may not provide an untrue message which violates rules or knowingly provide partial, inaccurate, misleading or no information to staff when asked.
+Students may not claim to be someone else with the intent to deceive school personnel, other students or members of the community in connection with any school district activity or function. - 22.
+Physical Aggression Intentional physical contact where injury may occur is prohibited.

+23. Prohibited Organizations and Groups